luigisbox/magento2-integration/README.md

 - Includes a special Luigi's Box script into to the HTML header of the store.
 The whole (frontend) integration of Luigi's Box services is delivered through the script.
 - Ensures all the product data is synchronized to Luigi's Box Catalog Services.
 To achieve this, it creates custom REST endpoints and GraphQL attributes used by the synchronization process.

+This extension requires Magento version 2.3.1 or higher.

+Installation process relies on your Magento server being publicly accessible, so installation on localhost will not succeed.

 ## Installation

 1. **Add the Luigi's Box extension to your Magento 2 shop:** (this can be done manually or by using `composer`)